MB Sustainability Task Force 2018- 2019

 - Climate adaptation and resiliency

-The City’s previous Environmental Task Force in 2008 and 2011 were volunteer groups of residents appointed by City Council to develop programs that promote sustainable living and raise the community’s awareness on environmental stewardship.
-The Task Force developed several exciting programs to help businesses, residents, schools and the City meet community-wide conservation goals.
+The City’s previous Environmental Task Forces in 2008 and 2011 were volunteer groups of residents appointed by City Council to develop programs that promote sustainable living and raise the community’s awareness on environmental stewardship.
+The Task Forces developed several exciting programs to help businesses, residents, schools and the City meet community-wide conservation goals.
 While the 2008 and 2011 Task Forces ended years ago, the City of Manhattan Beach started a new task force in 2018.

 Thank You to the City's previous Environmental Task Forces!